Playing around in C recently writing an incredibly stupid web server, my mind wandered around process names, forking, and threading.

 With an "interesting" process in hand, I tried to find something that would display my raw data.

 I also tried doing tail -f on a file which was a special ASCII sequence.
-Nothing odd in ps, even then.
+Nothing

 And maybe a couple others.
 Either way, they seemed to sanitize the process name properly.
 Good for them!